rooflikespiggy/Canny/README.md

   * Users can choose between inputting a quick input or viewing a comprehensive home screen.
 * **Quick Input**
   * Consists of just a number pad and buttons for the most used categories, which makes it easier for the user to just key in the amount and pick the category for the spending on the go.This segment will be linked to the receipt function.
-* **Customisable Quick Input Screen**
-  * Users can change the buttons to the most used categories to spendings the user makes on a frequent basis, to make keying in his expenditure even easier.

 ### Dashboard Function
 * **Category**